Know Your Rights: Holiday Leaves

 Know your rights – learn more about holidays and other contract provisions using our online, mobile-friendly contract search tool at contract.seiu1000.org

 Protect your hard-earned contract rights, wages, benefits, and retirement.
-Have a voice in the direction of your union and in our upcoming negotiations.
+Have a voice in the direction of your union and receive a number of other, money-saving, member-only discounts and offers.
 Click here to become a member today!